stellapm/PetFoodAnalyzer/README.md

 * View a product
 * View product reviews

-Logged users should be able to:
+Registered users should be able to:
 * Login
 * View and edit their own user profile
 * View products